What is a nursing strike?

 Nursing strikes are distressing for mother and baby

-It can be really upsetting and frightening to have a baby who has suddenly lost his main food source, his biggest comfort and a lovely way to fall asleep.
-You want to comfort him but he turns away.
-It can help to realise that he isn’t rejecting you.
-He doesn’t understand why breastfeeding is uncomfortable, he just thinks it is causing his discomfort and he is scared to try it again, even if the original problem is sorted out.
+It can be really upsetting and frightening to have a baby who has suddenly lost their main food source, their biggest comfort and a lovely way to fall asleep.
+You want to comfort your baby but they turn away.
+It can help to remember that your baby isn’t rejecting you.
+They don’t understand why breastfeeding is uncomfortable, they just think it is causing discomfort and they are scared to try it again, even if the original problem is sorted out.

 Almost all nursing strikes are temporary and end happily, although not necessarily quickly.
 Some mothers have reported nursing strikes that lasted almost three weeks, but more often the baby goes back to breastfeeding in a few days.

-Even if the baby doesn’t immediately return to the breast you can continue to offer for as long as you want to.
-If it really does turn out to be one of the rare times when it is the end of breastfeeding, allow yourself to be sad and grieve for its sudden ending.
+Even if your baby doesn’t immediately return to the breast you can continue to offer for as long as you want to.
+If it really does turn out to be the end of breastfeeding, allow yourself to be sad and grieve for its sudden ending.
 Breastfeeding ideally continues until both the mother and baby are ready to stop, but sometimes the baby makes the decision for you both in spite of a mother’s efforts.
+(For more on how it feels after your baby weans, you may find this article helpful: After weaning – what next?)

 Note: If you have a newborn baby who is refusing to feed this is not a nursing strike.